 By Maria G. Balaguer, Researcher, National Stem Cell Foundation

-In May, I traveled to Washington, D.C., to attend and present at the AIAA ASCEND 2026 conference — my first ASCEND, held May 19–21.
-As a relatively new member of the National Stem Cell Foundation (NSCF) team, it was both a professional milestone and an immersion into a community I hadn’t fully experienced before: scientists, policymakers, and astronauts all gathered around a shared conviction that space research matters for humanity’s future.
+In May, I traveled to Washington, D.C., to present at the AIAA 2026 ASCEND conference.
+Being relatively new to the field of space research, after joining National Stem Cell Foundation (NSCF) team just over a year ago, it was a professional milestone to attend and present at a conference with exposure to such a rich community of accomplished space-driven professionals; scientists, policymakers, and astronauts all gathered around a shared conviction for the critical role of space research in humanity’s future.

-I joined NSCF in March 2025, after completing research at UC San Diego focused on substance abuse in animal models.
-My training has always centered on disease modeling in neurology — stem cell–derived cell cultures, three-dimensional organoids (or “mini-organs in a dish”), and animal models for neurological disease.
-What has remained constant throughout is my focus on neurodevelopmental and neurodegenerative diseases, especially Alzheimer’s, Parkinson’s, and related dementias.
+I joined NSCF in March 2025, after conducting research at UC San Diego focused on neural circuits of addiction using rodent models of substance abuse.
+Over the years, I have gained valuable experience and skills in a variety of disease modeling disciplines for neurological disease— stem cell–derived cell cultures, three-dimensional organoids (or “mini-organs in a dish”), and rodent models.
+What has remained constant throughout my career is my focus on neurodevelopmental and neurodegenerative diseases, which has led me to study Alzheimer’s, Parkinson’s, and related dementias.

 Why Microgravity Matters for Brain Disease

 At ASCEND, I presented “Organoids in Orbit: Neurodegeneration Research Aboard the International Space Station” — my first oral presentation at a major conference.
-The talk showcased NSCF’s seven-plus years of organoid missions to the ISS and our most notable findings and outlined how we continue to build on that foundation.
+The talk showcased the most notable findings from NSCF’s seven-plus years of missions to the ISS and outlined how we continue to build on that foundation.

 One of our most significant discoveries is that maturation accelerates in microgravity.
 For diseases like Alzheimer’s, Parkinson’s, and Multiple Sclerosis — which are typically late-onset conditions that have often been progressing quietly for years before symptoms appear — this is a potentially transformative finding.
 Traditional Earth-based models can take a long time to “age” into something that resembles a patient’s condition.
-If we can accelerate maturation reliably, we may be able to model late-onset diseases faster, capture earlier stages of pathology, and test potential therapies in a more time-efficient way.
+By leveraging the environment in lower Earth orbit (LEO) to accelerate maturation reliably, we aim to establish a more relevant model for late-onset neurodegenerative diseases: One which not only enhances existing models, but also serves as a screening platform for testing of potential therapies in a more time-efficient way.

 Inside Our ‘Drug Challenge’ Experiments